- ***UPDATES FOR COVID-19 VACCINE APPOINTMENTS IN NORTH GEORGIA HEALTH DISTRICT***

 Governor Brian Kemp and Georgia Department of Public Health (DPH) Commissioner Kathleen Toomey, M.D., M.P.H., announced plans on December 30, 2020 to add adults aged 65 and older, law enforcement officers, firefighters and first responders to the current group of individuals eligible to receive COVID-19 vaccination.
 Healthcare workers and residents of long-term care facilities and their staff were already in this highest priority group.

-As of Monday, January 11, 2021, COVID-19 vaccinations are available to these groups of individuals during the expanded Phase 1-A of the Georgia COVID-19 Vaccination Plan:
+Beginning January 11, 2021, COVID-19 vaccinations have been available to these groups of individuals during the expanded Phase 1-A of the Georgia COVID-19 Vaccination Plan:

 - Staff in clinical settings (e.g., physicians, nurses, pharmacists, EMS, laboratory staff, environmental services).